-If the topic and/or concept you will be working with is too specific –say, if you need to create visuals about a particular species of tropical bird, for example– then you are going to need a provider that goes beyond pretty photos of birds in order to find what you look for.
-Either that or going to an agency with a very large library that may include more variety in bird pictures.
+If the topic and/or concept you will be working with is too specific –say, if you need styled stock images to create visuals oriented to women, for example– then you are going to need a provider that goes beyond pretty photos of women and girls in order to find what you look for.
+Either that or going to an agency with a very large library that may include more variety in styled and feminine photos.

 b.
 Funny pictures